tmikkonen/sailfish-onda-v820w/README.md

 * Add a _Jolla Account_ and Turn on WLAN & connect to the Internet when prompted
 * Create new/use existing credentials (speed up the process by unselecting & skipping any installations at this time)
 * Switch the Sailfish OS update check from _Automatic_ to _Manual_
-* Start Terminal
 * `devel-su`, enter password
-  * get script `curl -O https://raw.githubusercontent.com/tmikkonen/sailfish-onda-v820w/master/upgrade-2.0.5.6.sh`
+  get script `curl -O https://raw.githubusercontent.com/tmikkonen/sailfish-onda-v820w/master/upgrade-2.0.5.6.sh`
-  * make sure it is executable `chmod u+x upgrade-2.0.5.6.sh`
+  make sure it is executable `chmod u+x upgrade-2.0.5.6.sh`
-  * run script `./upgrade-2.0.5.6.sh`
+  run script `./upgrade-2.0.5.6.sh`

 ### Upgrade to 2.2.0.29
 (from 2.0.5.6)
-* Start Terminal
 * `devel-su`, enter password
-  * get script `curl -O https://raw.githubusercontent.com/tmikkonen/sailfish-onda-v820w/master/upgrade-2.2.0.29.sh`
+  get script `curl -O https://raw.githubusercontent.com/tmikkonen/sailfish-onda-v820w/master/upgrade-2.2.0.29.sh`
-  * make sure it is executable `chmod u+x upgrade-2.2.0.29.sh`
+  make sure it is executable `chmod u+x upgrade-2.2.0.29.sh`
-  * run script `./upgrade-2.2.0.29.sh`
+  run script `./upgrade-2.2.0.29.sh`
 The script probably presents you with choices as solutions to problems.
 To the first number choice answer with `1` to deinstall packages and then `y`,
 to the second number choice answer with `2` to break pattern and then `y`.